The tree-child network problem for line trees and the shortest common supersequences for permutations: Tree-child network inference via lineage taxa strings

-Consider an ordering $\pi$ on $X$.
+Let $T$ be a binary tree on $X$.
 For any $x, x'\in X$, we write $x<_{\pi} x'$ if $x$ is less than $x'$ under $\pi$.
-For a node $u$ of a tree on $X$, we use $\min_{\pi}(u)$ to denote the smallest of the taxa below $u$.
-We label the root with the smallest taxon under $\pi$ and each of non-root internal node $u$ with the larger of $\min_{\pi}(u')$ and $\min_{\pi}(u'')$, where $u'$ and $u''$ are the two children of $u$.
+For a node $u$ of $T$, we use $\min_{\pi}(u)$ to denote the smallest of the taxa below $u$.
+We label the root with the smallest taxon under $\pi$ and each non-root internal node $u$ with the larger of $\min_{\pi}(u')$ and $\min_{\pi}(u'')$, where $u'$ and $u''$ are the two children of $u$.
 In this way, the root and the remaining $n-1$ internal nodes are uniquely labeled with a taxon.
 Moreover, the leaf $f$ is below the unique internal node $w$ that had been labeled with $f$.
 As a result, there exists a path $P_{wf}$ from $w$ to $f$.
-The LTS of the taxa $f$ consists of the taxon labels of the inner nodes in $P_{wf}$.
+The LTS of the taxa $f$ consists of the taxon labels of the inner nodes in $P_{wf}$, ordered using the path orientation.